simongoricar/pylinx/README.md

 ### b) Pip install
 In cases where other methods are unavailable or fail, you can install pylinx using either

-`python -m pip install pylinx` or
-`python -m pip install git+https://github.com/DefaultSimon/linx-pyclient.git`
+`python -m pip install pylinx` (last release) or `python -m pip install git+https://github.com/DefaultSimon/pylinx.git` (up-to-date with the repository)

 Do note that this will install packages to your global install, so other methods using Poetry might be preffered.